KseniiaLk/KseniiaLK/README.md

 ### Hi there, I'm Kseniia 👋
 Welcome to my GitHub profile!
 This is where I showcase my projects and share my passion for coding.
 Feel free to explore and connect with me.

-## I'm JavaScript junior developer
+## I'm Fullstack junior developer

-- 🔭 I’m currently working on the Battle-Pass project in Stryda (internship)
-- 🌱 I’m currently learning React in Typescript with Tailwind CSS
+- 🌱 I’m currently learning C#

 ### Connect with me:
 &nbsp;&nbsp;